eigenfoo/otto-othello/README.md

-# Othello/Reversi Artificial Intelligence
+# Otto - an Othello AI!

-An Othello/Reversi game with an AI that searches the game tree using a minimax search with alpha-beta pruning.
+Otto is an Othello/Reversi game-playing artificial intelligence that implements a straightforward minimax search with alpha-beta pruning.

 ## Requirements
 * A terminal that supports